 Registry Spotlight: STS General Thoracic Surgery Database

 Our last spotlight for 2020 is on the Society of Thoracic Surgeons (STS) General Thoracic Surgery Database.
 Registry Partners’ Cardiac Services team assists facilities and institutions nationwide with their STS data collection efforts.
 We serve as a complete outsource solution or can augment the facility’s current data collection team to ensure high quality, timely, and accurate data collection and submission.
-Click here to learn more about STS and the other registries we support.

 Read on to learn more about the STS and the General Thoracic Surgery Database.